yiphei/yif-AI/attention_dropout_transformer/README.md

 Lastly, a scaling function is applied to bring $M$ closer to $\\{0,1\\}$.
 This scaling is important because the dropout needs to remain a purely selective/filter layer, not computational.
 There are two scaling methods used.
 TODO

-At the end, the output of the layer is $M$ applied element-wise to $X$
+At the end, the output of the module is an element-wise product between $X$ and $M$

 $$ out_{dropout} =  X \odot M $$